orsonteodoro/gcf2/profiles/gaming/README.md

    oiledmachine-overlay.
 The idea for these .conf files is to either maintain theoretical or practical coverage of _FORTIFY_SOURCE checks that -O3 and LTO undo.
 Some projects had been observed already applying some of these flags, but not all project security teams are aware about it.
+A simple example would be like a military base where there are checkpoints on the entry, at the store, at the armory.
+Applying -O3 optimization or LTO would be like deleting the guards randomly or completely at the checkpoints, or placing the guard at these permanently improperly placing the guard at the bathroom while the armory is being looted.
  - Using -Ofast or -ffast-math may compromise the integrity of mathematical models with non-deterministic fmul or float optimizations.
 Both -Ofast and -ffast-math should be disabled when real world losses are possible like